What is a Mutual Fund?

 - Diversification in the fund’s asset base should mean less risk in spreading the capital amongst differing asset types.

 - Economies of scale can be achieved as a larger fund will pay less in transaction costs for the assets it deals in.

 - Liquidity is another benefit as the shares in the fund can be cashed in at any point.

 The cost of management, the overhead of paying for star fund managers, and the company’s management hierarchy can increase the costs of owning mutual funds.

 The success of professional fund managers.
-The majority of Fund Managers fail to beat the market.
-This means that they fail to return more profit than the underlying indices to which the assets belong.
+The majority of Fund Managers fail to beat the market, meaning they fail to return more profit than the underlying indices to which the assets belong.